City workhouse castle: Background

 By the late 1800s and early 1900s, Kansas City experienced an explosion in population and in petty crime.
 The population was 700 in 1846, 32,260 in 1870, and 132,716 in 1890.
 Prohibition of alcohol was enacted in Kansas in 1881 and nationwide in 1919, so drinkers simply went to Kansas City, Missouri's hundreds of saloons and taverns where the Pendergast political machine maintained alcohol supply.

 Vagrancy was a class of petty crimes usually arising from a chronically degenerate lifestyle, resistance to employment and existing social programs, or just hard luck.
 Such crimes included homelessness, unemployment, alcoholism and other drug addiction, gambling addiction, domestic violence, public drunkenness or fighting, petty theft, scams, pimping or "vampires", or unpaid debt.
 By early 1906, the north side (what now includes River Market) reportedly harbored an epidemic cycle of vagrancy due to "disreputable" saloon owners giving food, clothing, alcohol, and shelter under their porch awnings, knowing that what little money the vagrants would ever earn would soon be spent in the favored saloons.
 The vagrants were inclined to crime for their sporadic leisure money, and the saloon owners would often snitch on vagrants when questioned by police.
-The Kansas City Star reported, "The North end is recognized by the police to be the home of crooks.
+Citing a robbery at Edward Abbott's saloon at 117 Holmes St, the Kansas City Star reported, "The North end is recognized by the police to be the home of crooks.
 There is no other place in the city for them to stay."

 Meanwhile, the Kansas City Star reported the city government's open commitment against homelessness and unemployment for citizens deemed "deserving" by their willingness to work, including a homeless shelter and a basic job placement.
 For offenders who were too problematic for that help and who disobeyed police orders to vacate Kansas City, the legal system's last resorts were its main jail or a special court sentence into its workhouse.

 The Superintendent of the old workhouse was Captain Thomas Phelon.
 In 1885, it had 70 prisoners and city staff reportedly found it to overall be a fire hazard capable of "almost inevitably a shocking loss of life".
 By 1896, inmates did various works such as breaking rocks, to repay their sentenced fines at a rate of $0.50 per day.
 In 1897, it had almost 200 inmates, some having lodged there for most of the past ten years, and was "fairly alive with vermin".
 The Kansas City Star outspokenly deplored the rotten frame shack with heavy boards nailed on the outside "to keep the prisoners from kicking holes through".
 The cell room—"reeking with a thousand of different odors, with no sort of proper ventilation, and inhabited by millions of vermin of all sorts—was a place to turn the stomach of a sewer rat".
 The facility was condemned as "a disgrace to any city in a civilized country".